Megan’s Law NJ

 - Criminal Sexual Contact, if the victim is under the age of 18;

 - Kidnapping, Criminal Restraint, or False Imprisonment upon a person under the age of 18, where the offender was not a parent.

 The Registration and Community Notification Laws were enacted in New Jersey on October 31, 1994.
 Under the law, a person that has been convicted, adjudicated delinquent (juvenile) or found not guilty by reason of insanity of certain enumerated sex crimes have to place their name on a registry.
 Persons required to register under Megan’s Law may be able to have their names removed from the list if they can prove they are no longer a threat to the safety of the public and meet other requirements.
 How to get off Megan’s Law is a common inquiry that we receive at Breslow Law Offices.
 We assist registered sex offenders who meet the criteria under N.J.S.A.2C:7-2 begin the process of removing their names from the list and starting over in life.

 Megan’s Law New Jersey Classification

 After you have been found guilty or not guilty by reason of insanity, the registrant will have to be evaluated and classified under Megan’s Law In New Jersey.

 There are 3 tiers of classification, and based on the classification, certain information will be provided to the public.
 Tier 1 is the lowest risk, tier 2 is a moderate risk and tier 3 is high risk.
 If a registrant is classified under Tier 3, the public can see the most information like, where a person lives, the offense, physical description, picture, and birth date.

-How To Be Removed From Megan’s Law
+How To Be Removed From Megan’s Law In New Jersey